-Complies with regulations Demonstrates knowledge of and ability to effectively function within professional settings and organizations, including compliance with policies and procedures Demonstrates emerging ability to participate in administration of clinical programs 15D.
-Leadership I 1 1 1 NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA No expectation at this level No expectation at this level Participates in system change and management structure level. rgeting the impact of socia al, political, economic, or cultural factors to promo ote change at the indiv vidual (client), institutional , and/or systems level.
+15D.
+Leadership function within professional settings and organizations, including compliance with policies and procedures administration of clinical programs NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM No expectation at this level EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP No expectation at this level EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE Participates in system change and management structure NOT ENOUGH INFORMATION IN THIS AREA level.
 16A.
-Empowerment · • level.
-READINESS FOR PRACTICUM al, political, economic, EXPECTED MID- POINT OF PRACTICUM or cultural factors to promo READINESS FOR INTERNSHIP Uses awareness of the ote change at the indiv EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE Intervenes with client , and/or systems NOT ENOUGH INFORMATION IN THIS AREA
+Empowerment al, political, economic, or cultural factors to promo ote change at the indiv vidual (client), institutional , and/or systems NOT YET READY FOR READINESS FOR EXPECTED MID- READINESS FOR EXPECTED MID- READINESS FOR NOT ENOUGH NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM Demonstrates awareness of social, political, economic, and cultural factors that impact individuals, institutions and systems, in addition to other factors that may lead them to seek intervention EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP Uses awareness of the social, political, economic, or cultural factors that may impact human development in the context of service provision EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE Intervenes with client to promote action on factors impacting development and functioning NOT ENOUGH INFORMATION IN THIS AREA

-NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Understands the differences between individual and institutional level interventions and system's level change Promotes change to enhance the functioning of individuals Promotes change at the level of institutions, community, or society Comments: L

-I verify that my supervisor has discussed this form with me.
+Understands the differences between individual and institutional level interventions and system's level change Promotes change to enhance the functioning of individuals th in: romotes change at ne level of nestitutions, ommunity, or ociety ments: • I verify that my supervisor has discussed this form with me.
+Intern name Intern signature Date I verify that I ha ave completed the above form based on both direct and indirect supervision on of the intern.

-Intern name

-Intern signature

-Date

-I verify that I have completed the above form based on both direct and indirect supervision of the intern.

-Supervisor name

-Supervisor signature

-Date